 Monsters can perform special abilities called Monstrous Rampages at the end of the Charge phase.
 Each action can be performed only once per phase therefore only up to 4 monsters can perform one at a time.
 Here is the current list:

-- Roar: a chance to prevent an enemy unit to issue or receive orders in the following combat phase
+• Roar: on a 3+ an engaged enemy unit cannot issue or receive orders in the following combat phase.

-- Stomp: a chance to do D3 mortal wounds to a unit
+• Stomp: on a 2+ do D3 mortal wounds to an engaged unit that is not a monster.

-- Titanic Duel: + 1 to hit rolls against another Monster
+• Titanic Duel: + 1 to hit rolls against another engaged Monster.

-- Smash to Rubble: a chance to demolish a terrain feature, disabling it’s scenery rules
+• Smash to Rubble: on a 3+ demolish a close-by terrain feature, disabling its scenery rules.

 Some of the most imposing heroes are also monsters: Nagash, Mannfred, Neferata, Prince Vhordrai, Vampire Lord on Zombie Dragon, Lauka Vai and Vengorian Lord.

-However the Zombie Dragon is also available unmounted and he is a veritable monster.
+However the Zombie Dragon is also available unmounted.
 You may have seen it in Flesh-Eater Courts armies, both unmounted and with an Abhorrant Ghoul King on top: it’s the same versatile kit (7 warscrolls from one single box!).

-The Terrorgheist can also do straight-up 6 mortal wounds on a natural 6 on his 3 maw attacks and when dying can damage all nearby units.
-Careful: that also means your own units!
+The Terrorgheist can also do straight-up 6 mortal wounds on a natural 6 on his 3 maw attacks and when dying can damage all nearby enemy units (now it spares yours!).

 Battlelines in Soulblight Gravelords

 Dire Wolves are a chaff unit, fast (10″ movement) and with enough wounds to block certain types of units a round or two.
-There are different ways to summon them (Radukar the Beast or Belladamma) so having a few spare units of them can help.
-They can also be buffed in a Vyrkos army as they count as Deadwalkers but can be used as cheap sacrificial pieces in any army.
+There are different ways to summon them (Vyrkos heroic action or Belladamma signature spell) so having a few spare units of them can help.
+Their 6″ pile in can be extremely useful to tie up units or force them to stay outside range.

-But don’t worry even if the unit is destroyed, you still have a chance to return half of that unit every battleshock phase!
+Don’t worry even if the unit is destroyed, you still have a chance to return half of that unit every movement phase!

 Conditional Battlelines in Soulblight Gravelords